pantheon-systems/documentation/style-guide.md

 * Text Formatting (Bold vs. Italics): Avoid using italics in web content as it decreases readability.
 Use bold if you need to make content prominent.
 For instance,  when referring to a button or page name in technical documentation.

-## Content Types for the Web
+## Web Content Types

 ### Fonts

 The preferred font at Pantheon is Futura Medium and Open Sans.
 Body font should always use Open Sans.

-It is best practice to limit the amount of fonts used in a document and remain consistent throughout the entire doc.
+The best practice is to limit the amount of fonts used in a document and remain consistent throughout the entire document.

 ### User Interface Images/Screenshots